Bluechip23/bluechip/readme.md

 By running this you will replace the genesis file you previously created with the one belonging to the mainnet.

-# Obtain Necessary Seeds
+# Find Peers For Network
-Set the seeds from the BlueChip network in your config file to allow proper node communication.
+Find Peers from the BlueChip network and place them in your config file to allow proper node communication.

 CHAIN_REPO="https://raw.githubusercontent.com/BlueChip23/bluechip/main" && \
-export SEEDS="$(curl -sL "$CHAIN_REPO/seeds.txt")"
+export PEERS="$(curl -sL "$CHAIN_REPO/peers.txt")"

-# Set seeds in your newly created config file
+# Set peers in your newly created config file
-sed -i.bak -e "s/^seeds *=.*/seeds = \"$SEEDS\"/" ~/.bluechip/config/config.toml
+sed -i.bak -e "s/^peers *=.*/peers = \"$PEERS\"/" ~/.bluechip/config/config.toml

 # If you are a validator node, please set a minimum gas price in your app.toml file.
 Gas fees are paid in blue chips: